paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-046-central-intelligence-agency.md

 (2) **Relation to existing regulations** — The policies developed pursuant to this section for handling allegations of sexual harassment shall be in addition to the requirements of part 1614 of title 29, Code of Federal Regulations, or successor regulations.

+**(d) Annual Agency climate assessment**

+(1) **Requirement** — Not less frequently than once every 365 days, the Director shall—

+  (A) complete an Agency climate assessment—

+    (i) that does not request any information that would make an Agency employee or the position of an Agency employee identifiable;

+    (ii) for the purposes of—

+      (I) preventing and responding to sexual assault and sexual harassment; and

+      (II) examining the prevalence of sexual assault and sexual harassment occurring among the Agency’s workforce; and

+    (iii) that includes an opportunity for Agency employees to express the opinions of the employees regarding the manner and extent to which the Agency responds to allegations of sexual assault and complaints of sexual harassment, and the effectiveness of such response; and

+  (B) submit to the appropriate congressional committees the findings of the Director with respect to the climate assessment completed pursuant to subparagraph (A).

+(2) **Appropriate congressional committees defined** — In this subsection, the term “appropriate congressional committees” means—

+  (A) the Select Committee on Intelligence and the Subcommittee on Defense of the Committee on Appropriations of the Senate; and

+  (B) the Permanent Select Committee on Intelligence and the Subcommittee on Defense of the Committee on Appropriations of the House of Representatives.

 ### Statutory Notes

+#### Amendments
+2025—Subsec. (d).
+Pub.
+L. 119–60 added subsec. (d).

 #### Reporting and Investigating Allegations of Sexual Assault and Sexual Harassment Within the Central Intelligence Agency
 Pub.
 L. 118–31, div.
 G, title III, § 7339(a), Dec.
 22, 2023, 137 Stat.
 1051, provided that: “(a) Sense of Congress.—It is the sense of Congress that—“(1) sexual assault and sexual harassment arise from, and are often indicative of, an environment where toxic, provocative, and sometimes significantly inappropriate behavior is tolerated; “(2) when supervisors and senior leaders at headquarters and in the field are among the offenders and facilitate a work climate in which toxic and disrespectful behavior is tolerated, harassment and even assault will often go unaddressed and unpunished; “(3) while establishing clear policies and procedures and enhancing training are necessary first steps toward protecting victims and establishing stronger internal mechanisms for preventing and responding to future sexual assault and sexual harassment within the Central Intelligence Agency, comprehensive culture change driven by Agency leadership will be necessary to accomplish impactful and enduring improvement; and “(4) it is vital for the Central Intelligence Agency to maintain an independent and neutral person with whom all employees at all levels, supervisors and non-supervisors, may speak confidentially, informally, and off-the-record about work-related concerns or questions.”